Have you ever fancied creating your own online DIY radio station?

 You can pick Microphones and mixing desks cheap on sites like eBay I paid around £90 for my mixer and around £50-60 on a Microphone.

-You need to route the mixing desk into the line-in (blue socket) on the back of your PC and then get software such as Voicemeeter to route your voice through to the output which then can be picked up by a stand alone encoding software.
+You need to route the microphone through a mixing desk into the line-in (blue socket) on the back of your PC and then get software such as Voicemeeter to route your voice through to the output which then can be picked up by a stand alone encoding software.

 Next you’ll be wanting software to spin your tunes with, for this we recommend RadioDJ free radio automation software.

 RadioDJ runs on .NET (At least 3.5 & 4.6.1) and a MYSQL server & is tested working on most versions of Windows (7/8/10)

 We’ve used RadioDJ since 2011 & we find its pretty reliable and stable once you have it setup

 Now you have your music setup and playing & perfected your vocals, Then you need setup an encoder to connect to your Shoutcast or Icecast server and you do this using Stand alone encoding software.